Tax Troubles? How Bankruptcy Might Help You

 Understanding the Basics

 Before we dive into real-life examples, it’s essential to grasp the basics of how tax discharge works in bankruptcy.
-In general, there are specific criteria that must be met for tax debts to be dischargeable:
+Keep in mind that these rules generally apply to income taxes—other taxes, such as payroll taxes and most sales taxes, cannot be wiped out this way.
+In general, there are specific criteria that must be met for income tax debts to be dischargeable:

-- The Three-Year Rule: The tax return related to the debt must have been due at least three years before you filed for bankruptcy.
+1. The Three-Year Rule: The tax return related to the debt must have been due at least three years before you filed for bankruptcy.
+This clock runs from the return’s due date, including any extensions—so April 15 of the year it was due, or October 15 if you filed an extension.

-- The Two-Year Rule: You must have filed the tax return at least two years before filing for bankruptcy.
+2. The Two-Year Rule: You must have actually filed the tax return at least two years before filing for bankruptcy.
+A substitute return prepared by the IRS on your behalf does not count.

-- No Fraud or Willful Evasion: The tax debt cannot be associated with fraud or willful evasion.
+4. No Fraud or Willful Evasion: The tax debt cannot be associated with a fraudulent return or a willful attempt to evade the tax.

-Now, let’s delve into some real-life scenarios to see how these rules apply.
+Now, let’s delve into some scenarios to see how these rules apply.

 Example 1: Sarah’s Second Chance